myresignationletter.co.uk FREE

 Can I resign verbally?

 Yes.
 UK law does not require resignation to be in writing.
-A written resignation creates a dated record of when you gave notice.
-That is useful protection for both sides if there is later disagreement about your last day or final pay.
+A written resignation creates a dated record of when you gave notice — useful protection for both sides if there is later disagreement about your last day or final pay.
+If you resign verbally, follow it up in writing the same day.

 Can my employer make me leave before the end of my notice?